 I was blessed to have a beautiful loving wife and a relationship that was admired by our friends prior to experiencing Serge and the teachings of Universal Medicine.
 Indeed I had friends who had commented on the loving relationship that my wife and I had and how well they thought we were suited to each other.
 Our relationship was not perfect, we still argued at times, but we loved each other.
 Since discovering the esoteric both my wife and I have redefined our relationship, redefined what we consider love, and redefined sex and making love.
 My wife was the person who introduced me to Universal Medicine; however, our changing and unfolding relationship has been a mutual discovery as we find ways to deepen our connection with ourselves and each other.
 My wife never forced anything on me.
 She shared her discoveries with me as I did my discoveries with her.
 The love and connection that we have for each other and ourselves now makes our earlier relationship seem barren and empty.
 Sex, which used to be about pleasure and orgasm, is now about love and connection, and orgasm is the natural result of this connection, not a goal or achievement.
 The beauty of this connection is that it can exist with just a look, a simple gesture or touch as we pass in the hallway going about our busy days.
 We are not perfect with this and we still disagree on some things, but all aspects of our relationship have deepened since discovering the esoteric philosophies, and all during a period of our lives when we have two young children.

 For me, in my life, my experience of Serge Benhayon and Universal Medicine has been a revelation.
 I have had the opportunity to experience and explore new concepts and ways of being that have made a real difference in the way I live my life, the way I treat my body and in the relationships that I have with my wife, colleagues and now my children.
-I have never been forced to participate in or do anything that I did not feel comfortable with.
-I do not blindly “follow” what Serge presents, rather feel it for myself and see whether it is something I agree with or feel could work in my life.
-If what Serge presents begins to feel incongruent with the way I see him live, or felt to be for self-gain, then I would no longer attend Universal Medicine presentations.
-Until such time I will continue to unfold as the love that I am.
+I have had the opportunity to feel for myself what works in supporting my life and will continue to unfold as the love that I am.